alicerunsonfedora/ocellusscript/mkdocs/efficacy/01-cli.md

 This token file is useful when comparing a lexer's ability to tokenize an OcellusScript file to Efficacy's lexer, `OSTokenizer`.

-[^1]: The `input` argument is required when compiling files or preparing a tokenized JSON file.
+[^1]: The `input` argument is required when compiling files or preparing a tokenized or parsed JSON file.